CyberDefender369/Latin-Translator/README.md

 # Description
 This project will make use of strings, logic, conditional flow, data structures, and for loops to create an imaginary language that will be called pig latin.
-Essentially, the user will enter a sentence which will then be transformed into a new sentence.
-The sentence changes into a very hard to understand language known as pig latin.
+Essentially, the program transforms the user entered sentence into pig latin.
+Pig latin moves the first few constantants of a word to the end and adds "ay."
+If the word starts with a vowel, then "yay" is added to the end of the word.

 # Language and Utilities Used